eL0ck/timelson.com/content/posts/Cloud-Data-Science/CDS-3_GCP.md

 We assume our project will use vast amounts of data.
 Realistically we will use [Google Cloud Storage](https://cloud.google.com/storage/) since we can store any data at very low costs.

-First create a bucket in your region and give the service account access to it.
+First, create a bucket in your region and give the service account access to it.
 We'll copy the test and training data to the bucket where it can be later pulled by the training jobs.

-*In practise our production datapipeline would be filling up our datastores, all we need is permission to access it.*
+*In practice our production data-pipeline would be filling up our datastores, all we need is permission to access it.*

 ```bash
 gsutil mb -p ${PROJECT} -l ${REGION} gs://${BUCKET}